mikecroucher/awesome-MATLAB/README.md

 ## Blogs

 * [Cleve’s Corner: Cleve Moler on Mathematics and Computing](http://blogs.mathworks.com/cleve/) - Cleve Moler is the author of the first MATLAB, one of the founders of MathWorks, and is currently Chief Mathematician at the company.
+* [Guy and Seth on Simulink](http://blogs.mathworks.com/seth/) - Guy Rouleau and Seth Popinchalk are Application Engineers for MathWorks.
 * [Loren on the art of MATLAB](http://blogs.mathworks.com/loren/) - Loren Shure works on design of the MATLAB language at MathWorks.

 ## Books